Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: The beta-plane model for barotropic flows and zonal jet dynamics

-In the following we will be interested in this strong jet regime, which is relevant for Jupiter.
-Except if otherwise stated, all the computations of this paper will be performed with the parameters $\alpha = 1.20\ 10^{-3}$, $\nu = 1.5\ 10^{-8}$, and using a stochastic force with a uniform spectrum in the wave number band $|k| \in [14,15]$.
-The related forcing scale will be always well below the Rhines scale.
-Figure \ref{dns} illustrates that although the flow is clearly turbulent, in the statistically stationary state the zonal jets are very stable on timescale of the order of $10^5$ turnover time or more.
-If $\alpha$ would be decreased, these jets would become even more stable.
-The averaged vorticity has a saw-tooth profile: it is composed of homogenized potential vorticity areas where the potential vorticity $\omega + \beta y$ is nearly constant (and for which the vorticity decreases approximately like $-\beta y$ across the basin), separated by small areas of abrupt increase of the vorticity (or potential vorticity).
-For the velocity profile, homogenized potential vorticity areas correspond to westward jets, with a local quadratic velocity profile with a curvature approximately equal to $\beta$, while the jumps in vorticity give rise to cusp for the velocity close to eastward jets.
-This phenomenology has been observed in many simulations for barotropic flows and is actually analogous to the one observed on Jupiter (see figure \ref{grsobs}).
-The top panels of figure \ref{dns} show a state with two alternating jets.
+For the velocity profile, homogenized potential vorticity areas correspond to westward jets, with a local quadratic velocity profile with a curvature approximately equal to $\beta$, while the jumps in vorticity give rise to cusps for the velocity close to eastward jets.
+This phenomenology has been observed in many simulations for barotropic flows.
+The top panels of Fig.~\ref{dns} show a state with two alternating jets.
 There are actually four jets: two eastward jets with local maxima of the zonally averaged velocity and two westward jets with local minima of the zonally averaged velocity.
 We stress also that, on the Hovm\"oller diagram, the jet extrema are located on the black area (close to zero vorticity lines).
 The eastward jets are the black areas with negative (blue) vorticity on the south and positive (red) vorticity on the north.
-Related to the PV staircase phenomenology the black areas for eastward jets are very thin line, while the black areas for westward jets have a broader extent.
-In the doubly periodic domain of this study, the number of eastward jet has to be equal to the number of westward jets, and jets will come by pairs.
-We will call a state with $K$ alternating jets, a state with $K$ eastward and $K$ westward jets.
+Related to the PV staircase phenomenology, the black areas for eastward jets are very thin line, while the black areas for westward jets have a broader extent.
+In the doubly-periodic domain of this study, the number of eastward jets has to be equal to the number of westward jets, and jets will come by pairs.
+We will call a state with $K$ alternating jets, a $K$-jet state, i.e. a state with $K$ eastward and $K$ westward jets.